 - Dysuria, frequency, and urgency

-Urine dipstick and urinalysis
+- Urine dipstick and urinalysis

-- Urine microscopy: may detect crystals
+- Urine microscopy: to detect crystals (see “Overview” above)

 - Urine culture: obtain in patients with clinical or laboratory signs of UTI

 - 24-hour urine profile

 - Serum studies